 A direct source capture system is a vehicle exhaust removal system that is connected to the exhaust train on the vehicle.
 In other words, by definition, it is physically part of the exhaust system.

 NO. Since NO SMOKE 2 is installed beyond all of the after treatment devices and before the diffuser tip it does not interfere with the vehicle exhaust system.
 Letters have been provided by engine manufacturers.
 We have certified testing that proves NO SMOKE 2 creates less back pressure than a 90 degree elbow.

-WARD DIESEL NO SMOKE 2 features a high performance substrate with proprietary wash coat removes gaseous matter on 2007, 2010 & newer model engines.
+WARD DIESEL NO SMOKE 2 features a high performance substrate with proprietary wash coat that removes gaseous matter on 2007, 2010 & newer model engines.
 These engines address emissions for the environment.
 WARD DIESEL NO SMOKE 2 provides the clean air you need in the firehouse, within the enclosed structure, for an important health and safety upgrade.

 WARD DIESEL NO SMOKE is fully automatic, involving no manual hose hook-ups in the station.
 It is also the ONLY diesel exhaust protection system that offers on-scene protection.

-The advanced design of the NO SMOKE 2 filters should require no maintenance of cleaning.
+The advanced design of the NO SMOKE 2 filters should require no maintenance or cleaning.

-Our NO SMOKE 2 Systems are a pass-through filter that is "always on", from cold start until then engine is turned off.
+Our NO SMOKE 2 Systems are a pass-through filter that is "always on", from cold start until the engine is turned off.
 The original NO SMOKE system automatically activates upon startup and when the transmission is put into reverse upon re-entry to the station.
 This critical automatic feature is a more "fool proof" means to ensure that the system is utilized.

 WARD DIESEL NO SMOKE is an on-board system.
 WARD DIESEL NO SMOKE provides freedom of movement.
 There are no hose drops which lock the vehicle into a bay.
 Also, there are no hanging hoses swinging in the fire station which can create a safety hazard.